RafaGago/mini-async-log/README.md

  - Lazy parameter evaluation (as usual with most logging libraries).
  - No ostreams (a very ugly part of C++ for my liking), just format strings checked at compile time (if the compiler supports it) with type safe values.
 An on-stack ostream adapter is available as last resort, but its use is more verbose and has more overhead.
  - Able to externally change the log severity at runtime by reading some file descriptors (if configured to).
+ - Can eventually log synchronously some entries if using the macros with the "_sync" suffix.

 ## How does it work ##